What help can you get if you can’t pay your important bills and debts?

 But many people have lost their job, had their hours reduced or their self-employed income has not recovered.
 And millions are behind with rent, council tax and other essential bills.

-If you don’t think you can pay everything, this article looks at:
+If you don’t think you can manage to pay everything, this article looks at:

 - what benefits you may be able to claim – there may be some you have never heard of;